Th3R4nd0mN3rd/Th3R4nd0mN3rd/README.md

-# Haiii
+# Hai!

-I'm a goofy little nerd...
+I'm a goofy nerd
 Not much to explain here...